IABTechLab/uid2-self-serve-portal/README.md

 > **Note:** If you only need to update an existing template, you can simply modify the corresponding `.hbs` file and trigger the **Sync Handlebars Template with SendGrid** action.
 There is no need to redeploy or rebuild Docker images in this case.

+## Environment Variables
+We do not have a committed `.env` file as it goes against best practice, per https://www.npmjs.com/package/dotenv.
+However, we do provide a sample `.env.sample` file that can be copied into a `.env` file to get development up and running.

 ## Available Scripts

 In the project directory, you can run: